kingslayerrq/Credit-Card-Fraud-Detection-Project/README.md

 ## Key Results
 I want test Logistic Regression on skewed data.
 I also apply cross validation for hyperparameter tuning<br>
 different classification models.
-My model is offering an 99% accuracy score on the data.
+My model is offering an 99% accuracy score on the data.<br>
 You can see all the codes in the jupyter notebook.<br>

 ## Certification